tfilo/my-plant-diary/README.md

 - Random Beans
 - Testcontainers

-Frontend
+FrontendAngular (TODO - work in progress)
-- Angular (TODO - work in progress)
+-

 #### Requirements for build (other versions may work too)